stackbuilders/openfaas-haskell-container/README.md

 - Docker version >= 20.10.7

-## Docker Hub
+## GitHub Container Registry

-This container is deployed to Docker Hub.
+This container is deployed to GitHub Container Registry.

 ### Building the container